Change of Season

-Change of Season is the fourteenth studio album by American pop music duo Daryl Hall & John Oates.
-The album was released in October 1990, by Arista Records.
-The lead single "So Close" peaked at No. 11 on the Billboard Hot 100 and was their last Top 40 hit, while the second single "Don't Hold Back Your Love" just missed the Top 40 reaching #41.
+Change of Season is the fourteenth studio album by American pop rock duo Daryl Hall & John Oates.
+The album was released on October 9, 1990 by Arista Records.
+The lead single "So Close", which was produced by Bon Jovi singer Jon Bon Jovi, peaked at No. 11 on the Billboard Hot 100 and was their last Top 40 hit, while the second single "Don't Hold Back Your Love" just missed the Top 40, reaching #41.
 It was their second and final album for Arista.